There are two main types of Covid-19 tests. The first is symptomatic testing, also known as a PCR test. This is for people who are showing symptoms.

 On site testing

-Rapid tests take around 15 minutes to do at one of our two sites:
+Rapid tests take around 15 minutes to do at our testing site:

 - Arsenal Community Hub (